 My drinking escalated while homeless and a typical day on the streets became waking up and getting drunk or taking drugs with some people I’d met during that time.
 I spent most days worrying about whether I was going to be beaten up or not – something I saw happen a lot to other people.
 I mixed up where I would sleep, but I was so drunk that it normally didn’t matter where I would end up.

-At 23, I went to rehab and it helped in a few different ways.
-I was put on medication, attended support groups, and went to AA meetings.
-My family were very supportive whenever I spoke to them.
+When I was 23, I went to rehab, and it helped in a few different ways.
+I was put on medication, attended support groups, and began regular AA meetings.
+My family were very supportive whenever I spoke to them and we began to reconnect.
 After rehab, I moved to Emmaus Gloucestershire and liked it straight away.

-Every Wednesday I help with the Emmaus soup run in the evening.
-I fill up the minibus with hot and cold food, clothing and toiletries to give out to people who are rough sleeping in Gloucester.
-I like being in the position that I can give back and help people who are going through a difficult time.
-We see some of the same faces every week and it can take a while for them to build up the trust to talk to us.
-When they are ready though, we are always there for a chat.
+I also started to help with the Emmaus soup run.
+This was a regular thing that happened every Wednesday.
+I helped to fill up the minibus with hot and cold food, clothing and toiletries to give out to people who were sleeping rough in Gloucester.
+I liked being in the position to give back and help people who were going through a difficult time.

 When the first lockdown happened because of the pandemic, my life at Emmaus Gloucestershire changed.
 I’m high risk and a few weeks before the official lockdown I was advised to stay away from other people living in the community and keep to my room.
 Not long into lockdown, I had to have my appendix out.
 It came on suddenly and was very painful.
 It was a scary time in the middle of everything else going on, but with the help of the support team I recovered in two weeks.